-America’s Mask Dilemma
+Two Ways to Think About the New Mask Debate

 What’s more, the masking endgame seems unclear.
 Vaccination has slowed to a crawl, so when do we stop masking?
 If mask mandates return, Jha says, cases will go back up again when they end.
 “This is not a long-term solution,” he says.
 “The long-term solution is to get more people vaccinated.”

 It’s the unvaccinated who are putting everyone at risk.
 They can get sick, they can easily transmit the virus, and they are keeping the pandemic raging.
-Face masks reduce your risk of catching the virus by 65 percent; vaccines reduce it by 94 percent.
-A national mask mandate, at this point, would be highly unpopular.
+Vaccines offer significantly better protection against COVID-19 than masks do.* A national mask mandate, at this point, would be highly unpopular.
 Vaccine mandates for all indoor communal settings would probably be unpopular too.
 But they might do more to end the pandemic.

+* This article originally stated that face masks reduce the risk of catching the coronavirus by 65 percent and that vaccines reduce it by 94 percent.
+The actual percentages for protection against the Delta variant are less clear.